SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

 The sequence diagram below shows the two requests you have to send to Swedbank Pay to make a purchase.
-The Callback response is a simplified example in this flow, and can be seen in depth in the [Callback][callback-url] section.
+The Callback response is a simplified example in this flow.
+Go to the [Callback][callback-url] section to view the complete flow.

 ```mermaid
 sequenceDiagram